-The doctoral degree in food studies offers an interdisciplinary approach to the study of food in its historical and cultural dimensions.
+The doctoral degree in food studies offers an interdisciplinary approach to the study of food.
 Employing methods from the humanities and social sciences, this PhD prepares you to teach and conduct research at the university level as well as at institutions outside academia.Request Info

 Official Degree Title

 *A 36-credit track is available to those who have already earned a master's degree in Food Studies or the equivalent.

 In consultation with an adviser and a doctoral committee, you will tailor your studies and dissertation to a particular research interest.